-Offering help in Placer County along with referrals or limited support in portions of Sacramento, the Gathering Inn assists the homeless and people that are behind on their rent.
+Offering help in Placer County along with referrals or limited support in portions of Sacramento, the Gathering Inn assists the homeless and people that are behind on their rent by giving referrals only.
 A wide array of services are administered by the charity, and they include not only rapid rehousing but also other resources such as a Community Health Clinic.

-While more limited, the Gathering Inn could have funds for paying security or utility deposits or overdue energy bills if they would lead to homelessness if gone unpaid.
+While more limited, the Gathering Inn could have information on regional agencies and link people to suggestions for funds for paying security or utility deposits or overdue energy bills if they would lead to homelessness if gone unpaid.
 There is also more local moving cost assistance for the immediate Placer County area.
 For this particular rehousing program, applicants may be issued a loan, and they must be Placer County residents and have sustainable income to qualify.
 Funding for any emergency funds for rent or other housing expenses is first come, first serve to those that qualify.
 Attending ongoing case management is also a requirement.

 Those seeking a place to live can receive assistance from a couple shelters that are run by the non-profit.
 They are based in Auburn as well as Roseville California.
 Not only can guests receive clothing, a bed to sleep in, and basic needs such as the use of showers, but there is also case management provided too.
 This touches upon enrollment into transitional housing and also addressing any medical issues.

 Churches in areas such as Sacramento partner with the Gathering Inn on helping the homeless.
 They serve them a hot meal and volunteers from many locations offer guidance and just a kind ear.